 It’s all about trust

-It sounds easy but believing a PDA child not only wants to learn but will seek out learning opportunities is something that is largely over looked in today’s society.
+It sounds easy but believing a PDA child or any child not only wants to learn but will seek out learning opportunities is something that is largely not even considered in today’s society.
 Dr Ross Greene’s mantra of ‘a child will if they can’ is the one voice that breaks this trend.
 His belief that children want to do well, want to be a success and if given the right tools will do just that has been my guiding light through the process of dropping demands and trust that providing a safe nurturing environment would see my child put aside his struggles and allow him to shine.
 Forgetting the pressures of targets, expectations and percentile measurements and trusting that my child could and would reach his full potential in his own time and in his own way was and is a a little unsettling for me at times.
 Time and time again though my son has proved that he is more than willing to step forward when he time and conditions are right for him.

 In today’s attitudes to child rearing we seem to feel that a child can only have self worth if we push them to achieve, if we measure their progress and offer rewards.
-The truth is however that, just as with adults, confidence is born out of being the master of your own destiny, in proving to yourself that you can do and in pursuing those things you want to achieve and or are natural good at.
+The truth is however that, just as with adults, confidence is born out of being the master of your own destiny, in proving to yourself that you can do it and in pursuing those things you want to achieve and or are naturally good at.
 Being forced into doing things others think you should do does nothing for an adults mental health and confidence and however good you may be at something that doesn’t excite you it does not make you grow and flourish.
 It seems strange then that children are often pushed to do things they don’t like or are not good at either because that is what is expected of all children or because we see a talent or even it is something we as parents would like to have achieved.

 Allowing a child to shine starts with seeing them